 The Conquer Cancer Foundation

 The Conquer Cancer Foundation was created by the world’s foremost cancer physicians of ASCO to seek dramatic advances in the prevention, treatment, and cure of all types of cancer.
-Toward the vision of a world free from the fear of cancer, the foundation works to conquer this disease by funding breakthrough cancer research, sharing cutting-edge knowledge with patients and physicians worldwide, and by improving quality of care and access to care, enhancing the lives of all who are touched by cancer.
+Toward the vision of a world free from the fear of cancer, Conquer Cancer works to conquer this disease by funding breakthrough cancer research and sharing cutting-edge knowledge with patients and physicians worldwide, and by improving the quality of care and access to care, enhancing the lives of all who are touched by cancer.

-Over 33 years, more than $105 million in funding has been provided through the Conquer Cancer Foundation Grants and Awards Program to support clinical and translational scientists at all levels of their careers, working around the globe to address the full spectrum of oncology—from prevention through survivorship and end-of-life care.
-The foundation has given more than 1,700 grants and awards in 68 countries.
-Foundation grants have helped researchers launch successful careers and make discoveries that benefit patients with cancer.
+Over 34 years, more than $109 million in funding has been provided through Conquer Cancer’s Grants and Awards Program to support clinical and translational scientists, at all levels of their careers and working around the globe, to address the full spectrum of oncology, from prevention through survivorship and end-of-life care.
+The foundation has given more than 1,800 grants and awards in 71 countries.
+Conquer Cancer grants have helped researchers launch successful careers and make discoveries that benefit patients with cancer.

-Several of the studies featured in this year’s Clinical Cancer Advances report were led by past Conquer Cancer Foundation grant recipients who have continued their careers in oncology research.
+One of the top patient care advances featured in this report was made possible by funding from Conquer Cancer (see Patient Engagement Leads to Improved Care), and several other studies that are highlighted were led by past Conquer Cancer grant recipients who have continued their careers in oncology research.